h3abionet/H3ABioNet-ML-glossary/pages/categories/preprocessing/preprocessing_example.md

 ---

 ## Preprocessing example, using feature extraction and reduction
-To illustrate the concept of feature extraction and reduction, a dataset from the Wisconsin Breast Cancer Dataset will be used and it is composed of 30 features.
+To illustrate the concept of feature extraction and reduction, a dataset from the Wisconsin Breast Cancer Dataset will be used.
+While it is composed of 30 features (columns), only 10 are shown.

 ```python
 from sklearn.datasets import load_breast_cancer